Follow us on networks

 References:

-• Protocol Spanish Society of Gynecology and Obstetrics for the diagnosis and treatment of vaginal infections.
+• Spanish Society of Gynecology and Obstetrics Protocol for diagnosis and treatment of vaginal infections.
 Protocol updated in 2012.
 Prog.
 Obstet Gine 2013; 56 (5): 278-284.
 Donders GG et al. Am J Obstet Gynecol.
-2002; 187: 989-93.
+2002; 187:989-93.

-• FAO / WHO, Health and nutritional properties of probiotics in food including powder milk with live lactic acid bacteria, a joint FAO / WHO expert consultation.
-Cordoba, Argentina, 1 - 4 October 2001.
+• FAO/WHO, Health and nutritional properties of probiotics in food including powdered milk with live lactic acid bacteria, a joint FAO/WHO expert consultation.
+Cordoba, Argentina, 1 – 4 October 2001.
 2001.
-Urrutia G, et al. Prog Obstet Ginecol 2014; 57 (5): 230-235.
+Urrutia G, et al. Prog Obstet Ginecol 2014;57 (5):230-235.
 Sobel JD.
 Lancet.
-2007; 369: 1961-71.
+2007; 369:1961-71.

 • Thomas, H. Microbiota promote gut healing.
 Nat Rev Gastroenterol Hepatol 13, 189 (2016).

 Human Microbiome Project Consortium.
 Structure, function and diversity of the healthy human microbiome.
-Nature 2012; 486: 207-14.
+Nature 2012; 486:207–14.